DessimozLab/FastOMA/README.md

 ```

 Besides, the internal node should not contain any special character (e.g. `\`  `/` or space).
-The reason is that gethog3 write some files whose names contains the internal node's name.
+The reason is that FastOMA write some files whose names contains the internal node's name.
-If the species tree does not have label for some/all internal nodes, GetHOG labels them sequentially.
+If the species tree does not have label for some/all internal nodes, FastOMA labels them sequentially.

 ### Output:
 Orthology information as HOG strcutre in [OrthoXML](https://orthoxml.org/) format
 which can be used with [PyHAM](https://github.com/DessimozLab/pyham)

-# How to run GETHOG3
+# How to run FastOMA
-In summary, you need to 1) install GETHOG3 using pip after its prerequisites (below), and  2) put the input files in the folder `in_folder`
+In summary, you need to 1) install FastOMA using pip after its prerequisites (below), and  2) put the input files in the folder `in_folder`
-and 3) run GETHOG3 using the nextflow recipe `gethog3_script.nf`.
+and 3) run FastOMA using the nextflow recipe `FastOMA_script.nf`.
 ```
-python -m pip install ./gethog3 nextflow  gethog3_script.nf  --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
+python -m pip install ./FastOMA nextflow  FastOMA_script.nf  --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
 ```
-For a detailed instruction start from prerequisites and continue to the section [How to run GETHOG3 on the test data (details)](https://github.com/sinamajidian/gethog3#how-to-run-gethog3-on-the-test-data-details).
+For a detailed instruction start from prerequisites and continue to the section [How to run FastOMA on the test data (details)](https://github.com/sinamajidian/gethog3#how-to-run-gethog3-on-the-test-data-details).

 ## prerequisites

-GETHOG3 needs following software packages:  [omamer](https://github.com/DessimozLab/omamer),  [Nextflow](https://nextflow.io/),
+FastOMA needs following software packages:  [omamer](https://github.com/DessimozLab/omamer),  [Nextflow](https://nextflow.io/),
 [Biopython](https://github.com/biopython/biopython), [dendropy](https://dendropy.org/),
 [pyparsing](https://github.com/pyparsing/pyparsing/) , [ete3](http://etetoolkit.org), [fasttree](http://www.microbesonline.org/fasttree/)
 and [mafft](http://mafft.cbrc.jp/alignment/software/).

 To do so, you can start with a fresh [conda](https://docs.conda.io/en/latest/miniconda.html) environment.
 ```
-conda create --name gethog3 python=3.9
+conda create --name FastOMA python=3.9 conda activate FastOMA
-conda activate gethog3
 ```
 You can install the packages using [pip](https://pypi.org/).
 You can always make sure whether you are using the python that you intended to use with `which python`  and `which python3`.